muqarrab1340/muqarrab/README.md

 # muqarrab
-this is my first demo
+This is my first demo class.
-Author Muqarrab Hashmi
+Author-Muqarrab Hashmi